Kennedy wins European gold after cancer diagnosis

 Britain finished 19.33 seconds clear of France in seven minutes 6.73 seconds.

-Paralympic champion Kennedy will now step away from the crew to continue her treatment.
+Kennedy, who has won one Paralympic and two world titles, will now step away from the crew to continue her treatment.

-Kennedy said leaving the squad for the rest of the season was "a wrench" that "really hurts", but that she remains focused on the 2024 Paralympic Games in Paris.
+She said leaving the squad for the rest of the season was "a wrench" that "really hurts", but that she remains focused on the 2024 Paralympic Games in Paris.

 "If there's anything motivating me to get better it's to come back and take this crew to Paris," she said.